cdraz/barbacker-solo-project/README.md

 ## Installation & Usage

 **This app requires a third party API key to function, and as a result will not be available to use until deployed.
-Full functionality and usage will be available on 2/21/21 after the application is deployed to Heroku.**
+Full functionality and usage will be available after the application is deployed to Heroku.**

 ## Technologies